 Born and bred in Slough, Anjana had a humble upbringing in an urban environment but grew to love the natural world through holidays to places such as Kenya, which is where her family originate from.
 Anjana has a BSc. in Earth Science and a Ph.D. in Geography where she specialised in glacial geology.
 Her diverse background and voice brings a unique perspective to her work.

-Anjana lives in Dorset with her partner and their three children.
+Anjana lives in Dorset with her husband and their three children.
 She enjoys an active lifestyle through running, swimming and also exploring the countryside of Dorset.
 A major pastime is spent filling her house with rocks and fossils she finds on the Jurassic Coast.